Ultramann/Numeric-Python-Intro/README.md

 Now `argmin` is telling us that the smallest value in the first row is at index 0 in that row, index 0 in the second row, and index 1 in the third.
 We can verify this is the case by looking at the array above.

-From all of this we can see that `closest_centroid_idxs` is a NumPy array of indices, one for each of the data points, corresponding to its closest centroid.
+From all of this we can see that `closest_centroid_idxs` will hold a NumPy array of indices, one for each of the data points, corresponding to its closest centroid.

 #### Part 2.2 - Updating the Centroid Locations

 As we saw in the base Python solution, to update the centroid locations given the new centroid assignments we just take the mean, in each dimension, of all the points assigned to a centroid, for each centroid.
 The first part of this necessitates looping for the centroid indices, `for idx in range(k)`.
 Then, once we know what centroid, by index, we're updating we can go back to using NumPy's power.

 In the line `centroids[idx] = np.mean(X[closest_centroid_idxs == idx], axis=0)` we see broadcasting along with a feature of NumPy not yet mentioned.
 The `closest_centroid_idxs == idx` compares the NumPy array of centroid indices to the single centroid index the loop is on with the equality operator, `==`.
 If these centroid indices were stored in a Python list this expression would always evaluate to `False` since a number is never a list.
 However, here we're using a NumPy array, full of numbers, so what you do think happens when we use the equality operator?
 That's right, it gets broadcast!
-The implication is that we're having NumPy compare the single value of `idx` to each of the values in `closest_centroid_idxs` with `==`, this returns a NumPy array of bools.
+The implication is that we're having NumPy compare the single value of `idx` to each of the values in `closest_centroid_idxs` with `==`, this returns a NumPy array of booleans.

 The new feature of NumPy that hasn't been mentioned yet takes advantage of this boolean array.
-Through a process "boolean indexing" only the elements in `X` where `closest_centroid_idxs == idx` evaluated to `True` are returned.
+Through a process "boolean indexing" only the elements in `X` where `closest_centroid_idxs == idx` evaluated to `True` are returned, and they are returned as a new array.
 The upshot of this?
 For each centroid, we now have a concise way to access only the elements that are assigned to it, through it's index.

 The last part of the line uses NumPy's built in `mean` function to vectorize the computations involved in summing up all the values in each dimension for the data points picked up by the boolean indexing.
-How does it do it for every dimension?
+How does it find the mean in each dimension separately?
 When we specify `axis=0` we're saying operate over the rows.
 Let's look at this in code.

 ```python
 >>> X = np.array([[1, 2], [3, 4], [5, 6]])